Proposed APNIC By-law Reform 2025

 Considerations

-Below is a sample of the feedback and questions received in the online community consultations session held on Monday, 7 April 2025 at 14:00 (UTC +10).
+Below is a sample of the feedback and questions received in the online community consultation session held on Monday, 7 April 2025 at 14:00 (UTC +10).
+The recording and full transcript of the consultation is available.

 Feedback and questions on the proposals